 At the current size of the House of Representatives, the only way for Denton to achieve true representation in Congress would be to creatively gerrymander the city into a solidly Democrat-leaning district (assuming that is even possible).
 In other words, and ironically, a better solution to Denton’s problem may be more gerrymandering, not less!
 For example, a super-gerrymandered configuration similar to Texas’s recent 35th district might have connected Denton to the Democrat-leaning Dallas area.
 However, such a solution, like the 35th district, would likely also be condemned for “pack[ing] in as many white Democrats as possible” into a single congressional districts.

 This is a real conundrum, as there is no acceptable way to give the citizens of Denton true representation in a House of 435.
 Even if the district lines were drawn in the most non-gerrymandered way possible, Denton would still be absorbed into a majority-Republican district.
-Alternatively, it might be able to achieve true representation through creative gerrymandering, but apparently there is no such thing as good gerrymandering.
+Alternatively, it might be able to improve its representation through very creative gerrymandering, but apparently there is no such thing as good gerrymandering.

 Unfortunately, Denton’s problem is not unusual.
 One Texas newspaper refers to the “blue dots in Texas’ red political sea”.
-And, across our nation, there are many more blue dots in red seas, as well as numerous red dots in blue seas (not to mention dots of other contrasting colors).
-And taken all together, living in those dots are millions of Americans being politically marginalized.
+And, across our nation, there are many more blue dots in red seas, as well as red dots in blue seas (not to mention dots of other contrasting colors).
+Altogether, living in those dots are tens of millions of Americans being politically marginalized.
 And the reality is that even if a committee of saints and angels drew all the congressional district boundaries, innumerable communities of interest would still be subsumed and forgotten therein.
 And for the six states that have only one congressional district, there is absolutely no possible way for their Dentons to be better represented in the national legislature.

 The Solution: A Much Bigger House of Representatives